Wednesday, Nov 2, 2011, 10:38 am

 Soon after, the McCarthy era began and radical unionism of any kind became suspicious, with the CIO kicking the communist organizers and entire communist-led unions out of the federation, turning its back on its radical history.

 If there is one lesson to take from these general strikes, it’s that they are extremely threatening to those in power.
 If successful, they show that the 1% have lost the control they so ardently seek.
 They will react with ferocity against the organizers, laying bare structural and legal inequalities in this nation.
 Neither strike was successful, but we remember them as moments of incredible worker solidarity when it seemed massive changes were about to happen.
 They need to be seen as part of the larger struggles of working people to achieve basic rights, decent wages, and safe living conditions in this country.

-The Occupy Wall Street movement is picking up this torch and providing a strong voice for those who have become disempowered in the unregulated capitalism of the early 21st century.
-Whether the new general strike succeeds or not is less important than the public stand it takes against the exploitation of working-class people.
+Whether a general strike succeeds or not is less important than the public stand it takes against the exploitation of working-class people.
 The general strike is not the end of the road but rather one step on the path to taking back our country.

-Finally, I want to encourage everyone involved in the Occupy movement, as well as anyone who identifies as progressive, to deeply read labor history and the history of social movements.
+Finally, I want to encourage everyone who identifies as progressive to deeply read labor history and the history of social movements.
 Knowing about your ancestors is great, but the past offers a more direct lesson: understanding how various tactics and strategies have worked in the past, and how they can work in the present.